jbeck018/howlerops/docs/INSTALL.md

 ## License

-SQL Studio is released under the MIT License.
+Howlerops is released under the MIT License.
 See [LICENSE](LICENSE) for details.